MarchenkoRuslan/MarchenkoRuslan/README.md

 Check out my [LinkedIn](https://www.linkedin.com/in/ruslanmarchenko/) for professional engagements and my [GitHub](https://github.com/MarchenkoRuslan) for projects and code snippets.

 I'm always open to discussing new projects or opportunities in Python development and data science.
-Feel free to reach out!
+Please feel free to contact me!

 ## 🏆 Showcase